KeiferC/CyberFundamentals/week1/notes-01-networking.md

   look at the packets addressed to you
 2. __Switched__: Packets are directed to the addressed devices (most commonly used today)
-  - Note: in regards to internet systems, switched networks refer to packet-switched networks in which information is sent in packets and are ordered at the endpoints.
-In circuit-switched networks, electronic information travels through circuits and are directed with physical switches
+  - Note: in regards to Internet systems, switched networks refer to packet-switched networks in which information are sent in packets and are ordered at the endpoints.
+In circuit-switched networks, electronic information travel through circuits and are directed with physical switches

 ## The OSI Model